Online School Enrollment & Attendance FAQs

 Can I enroll my child in both ITCA and another school?

-"Part Time" Dual Enrollment is defined as a student attending ITCA more than 2½ (two and a half) hours but less than or equal to 4 (four) hours per school day.
+"Part Time" Dual Enrollment is defined as a student attending ITCA more than two-and-a-half (2½) hours but less than or equal to four (4) hours per school day.
 The most common “Part Time” Dual Enrollment situation reflects 3 courses with ITCA and 3 courses with the cooperating school.
-"Part Time" Dual Enrolled students will not be provided with a computer, printer, or Internet service subsidy.
+"Part Time" Dual Enrolled students will not be provided with a computer, printer, or internet service subsidy.

 What does it cost to attend ITCA?